 Mine Detection Dogs

-Current need: In 2017, MLI will donate four more dogs to the Sri Lankan Humanitarian Demining Unit.
-We are currently seeking private donors to sponsor three of these wonderful dogs, who are in training at the Global Training Academy in Texas.
+Current need: In 2018, MLI will donate four more dogs to the Sri Lankan Humanitarian Demining Unit.
+We are currently seeking private donors to sponsor these wonderful dogs, who are in training at the Global Training Academy in Texas.
 Donate today to help Sri Lanka become mine-free!

 Five of the mine detection dogs donated to Sri Lanka were sponsored through CHAMPS campaigns.
 MLI is actively pursuing opportunities to extend the CHAMPS program in Sri Lanka and connect Sri Lankan youth with U.S. children to work together towards interethnic reconciliation and awareness of the landmine issue.